 During one of the first class periods you will be randomly assigned to a group and a theory that you will be presenting to the class in the coinciding week.
-Specifics on this group project will be discussed in class.
-Below are some questions to guide your presentation:
+Below are some guidelines for your presentation:

-Model formation:
+Model formation: (25 points)

-From which social context(s) did each model emerge?
-How do you think their relative contexts of origin influence their core assumptions?
-Who were/are the primary contributors?
-What is the social location of the contributors?
-What are the implications of social context on family life?
+- From which social context(s) did each model emerge? - How do you think their relative contexts of origin influence their core assumptions? - Who were/are the primary contributors?
+What is the social location of the contributors? - What are the implications of social context on family life?

-Model mechanics:
+Model mechanics: (25 points)

-What are the underlying assumptions about problems and solutions?
-What are the core concepts of each model?
-What are the major interventions of each?
-How are goals set, and what are expected therapeutic outcomes?
-How has each model evolved over time to its contemporary form?
-What evidence-based or other types of research has been completed for each model?
+- What are the underlying assumptions about problems and solutions? - What are the core concepts of each model?

+- What are the major interventions of each? - How are goals set, and what are expected therapeutic outcomes? - How has each model evolved over time to its contemporary form? - What evidence-based or other types of research has been completed for each model?

-Model approach:
+Model approach: (25 points)

-How does each model approach racial, cultural, gender, sexual orientation, class, nation of origin and other differences?
+- How does each model approach racial, cultural, gender, sexual orientation, class, nation of origin and other differences?
 Power?
 Social equity?